-At the time of our inspection, the property was occupied, furnished and floors covered throughout with fitted floor coverings.
+At the time of our inspection, the property was unoccupied however it was furnished and floors were covered with fitted floor coverings.
 No access was gained to any underbuilding area.
-The roof void area was inspected, however our inspection was restricted due to the presence of insulation, flooring and stored goods.
-Our inspection was restricted to the area immediately around the access hatch from the top of a ladder.
+The roof void area was inspected, however our inspection was restricted due to the presence of insulation material and flooring.